pandammonium/blipper-widget/readme.txt

 == Changelog ==

+= 1.0.4 =

+* Updates some of the wording in the readme file.

+= 1.0.3 =

+* Tested to ensure compatibility with WordPress 5.1.
+Fixes version numbering.

 = 1.0.1 =

 * Corrections to documentation.

 = 1.0 =

 * It's about time it got to a proper version number given that it seems pretty stable.
-Let me know in the comments on [my Blipper Plugin page](https://pandammonium.org/wordpress-dev/blipper-widget/) if it isn't!
+Let me know in the comments on [my Blipper Plugin GitHub page](https://github.com/pandammonium/blipper-widget) if it isn't!

 * Tested to ensure compatibility with WordPress 5.0.2.